 Jeremy Kagan, who directs the upcoming Shot, took some time to speak with Cultured Vultures ahead of the release on Friday, September 22nd.

+Thanks for joining Cultured Vultures.
+How are things treating you?
 Things are reminding me of impermanence.
 Like what happened this morning with a green circular pin that was given to me by Al Gore when I did a Q&A with him at the Directors Guild in Los Angeles.
 I had seen that he had worn this on his lapels throughout the film An Inconvenient Sequel: Truth to Power.
 I asked where I could get one and he suddenly and surprisingly took it off and gave it to me, and I have been wearing it every day since (not many ask what it is, which is disturbing, as we all need to be reminded of the crisis of climate change, and this pin is the symbol that the Climate Reality Project uses).
 But this morning I couldn’t find it.
 Frustrated, I looked all over for it.
 Where did I put it?
 Did I lose it?
 Did it lose itself?
 Was a thing once again tricking me like the lost sock?
 Or was it telling me that nothing lasts.
 Everything dissolves into other things.
 The thing was saying: Learn to let go.
 I reluctantly did and then it appeared in a pocket.
 I am wearing it now.

+Shot is your first feature film since 2007.
+Why the ten year gap?
 Has it been 10 years?!
 Feels like yesterday.
 Or at least last month.
 10 years.
 Let me check my iPhotos to see what I was up to.
 Oh, yeah.
 Not really a gap, as in empty space.
 There’s been teaching at USC’s School of Cinematic Arts where I am tenured professor and have run the graduate directing program and founded the Change Making Media Lab, where I have made 10 movies for various NGO like TreePeople that advocates water resilience in threatened cities, The Doe Fund that deals with homelessness, Bioneers that explores the best contributions to environmental and social justice work, NIH grants comparing the effectiveness of a drama vs an informational documentary to change behavior and other Entertainment-Education videos on ADHD and two on health issues like providing free hip and knee replacements around the world.
 And then in those years came three books – Directors Close Up, Vol. 2, My Death: a personal guidebook, the living etextbook www.keysstodirecting.com.
 And I developed a series on childhood obesity and one on hospices.
 And being Chairperson of Special Projects providing the educational and cultural events for our 17,000 members, I have organized our archives of 200 Visual Histories among other projects.
 And there’s being husband, father, grandfather, friend.
 But, heh, I also started developing Shot as a feature back in 2010, and it has taken 7 years to make!
 So more like a gap of 3 years.

+What was the idea behind Shot and were you looking to get involved in the political debate on guns when you wrote this film?
 What I wish is that the truly horrific epidemic of gun violence in America – 90 people killed every day, well over 200 off to hospitals daily with gunshot wounds, a billion of all our earnings spent as a result – what I wish is that this weren’t a debate – but a constructive discussion.
 No one wants this reality.
 And more than 70% of NRA gun owners agree with the other 2/3rds of our citizens that are non-gun owners that we can make this safer for all of us.
 We are not talking about taking away the 270 million guns in our country, we are talking about making sure those who have them are responsible by having effective background checks, stopping the excessive illegal sales, and making guns safer to use with things like protections where only the owner can use the gun.

 But the idea for the movie was initiated by my seeing a great movie when I was a film student – Bonnie and Clyde – and I asked myself as the film played and many people got shot, what happened to all those innocent bystanders.
 Even back then I wanted to tell one of their stories.
 I want this movie to get us aware of what it really means to get shot, and what the ripple effects of a bullet are on so many lives.
 If we experience this, we can be motivated to make positives changes.

+What’s the message that you want people to take away from viewing Shot?
 Cherish this moment.
 Appreciate others.
 Forgive.
 Tolerate differences.
 Let go of fear and anger.
 Talk to each other.
 Listen to each other.
 Realize violence is not a solution.
 Put the guns aside and open our hearts.
 But then as that Hollywood magnate once said: if you want to send a message, use Twitter.
 What I want is for us to go on the haunting troubling roller coaster ride of what happens in real time were we to get unexpectedly shot.
 And the takeaway is compassion for those who live with this for the rest of their lives.
 And maybe even a motivation for us to make our country safer, and by doing that save lives.

+How did the casting come together with Noah, Sharon, and Jorge?
 We had a number of false starts, and almost casts, and then one of my director friends praised the work Noah Wyle had done in his movie and I then wanted to get to Noah as I also knew he was a caring person, and a fine trained actor and luckily I could get to him as he had lived down the block from me and had been in one of the episodes I produced and directed for a 10 part series called Freedom Files about threats to civil liberties.
 We knew each other.
 So, via my ex-wife who was still his neighbor, we got past the gatekeepers who often block access to their clients if there isn’t a lot of money involved – and there wasn’t as this was and is a low-budget endeavor.
 He quickly returned the call from me, after I got his phone number from my x, and he said he would read it.
 And he is a fast reader.
 He called me two days later and said – first that as he got to the last few pages of the script he got so upset that he threw the script across the room – but then picked it up and finished it, and was so shocked by the turn of events that he then said yes, he would do the movie, no matter what the budget.
 And he knew in saying yes he was taking on a very terrifying part for any actor.
 He’s got courage.
 And when he commits, he commits totally.